Permian–Triassic extinction event: Marine organisms

 The extinction primarily affected organisms with calcium carbonate skeletons, especially those reliant on stable CO2 levels to produce their skeletons.
 These organisms were susceptible to the effects of the ocean acidification that resulted from increased atmospheric CO2.
+Organisms that relied on haemocyanin or haemoglobin for transporting oxygen were more resistant to extinction than those utilizing hemerythrin or oxygen diffusion.
 There is also evidence that endemism was a strong risk factor influencing a taxon's likelihood of extinction.
-Bivalve taxa that were endemic and localised to a specific region were more likely to go extinct than cosmopolitan taxa.
+Bivalve taxa that were endemic and localized to a specific region were more likely to go extinct than cosmopolitan taxa.
+There was little latitudinal difference in the survival rates of taxa.
+Organisms that inhabited refugia less affected by global warming experienced lesser or delayed extinctions.

 Among benthic organisms the extinction event multiplied background extinction rates, and therefore caused maximum species loss to taxa that had a high background extinction rate (by implication, taxa with a high turnover).
 The extinction rate of marine organisms was catastrophic.
 Bioturbators were extremely severely affected, as evidenced by the loss of the sedimentary mixed layer in many marine facies during the end-Permian extinction.

 Surviving marine invertebrate groups included articulate brachiopods (those with a hinge), which had undergone a slow decline in numbers since the P–Tr extinction; the Ceratitida order of ammonites; and crinoids ("sea lilies"), which very nearly became extinct but later became abundant and diverse.
 The groups with the highest survival rates generally had active control of circulation, elaborate gas exchange mechanisms, and light calcification; more heavily calcified organisms with simpler breathing apparatuses suffered the greatest loss of species diversity.
 In the case of the brachiopods, at least, surviving taxa were generally small, rare members of a formerly diverse community.

+Conodonts were severely affected both in terms of taxonomic and morphological diversity, although not as severely as during the Capitanian mass extinction.

 The ammonoids, which had been in a long-term decline for the 30 million years since the Roadian (middle Permian), suffered a selective extinction pulse 10 million years before the main event, at the end of the Capitanian stage.
 In this preliminary extinction, which greatly reduced disparity, or the range of different ecological guilds, environmental factors were apparently responsible.
 Diversity and disparity fell further until the P–Tr boundary; the extinction here (P–Tr) was non-selective, consistent with a catastrophic initiator.
 During the Triassic, diversity rose rapidly, but disparity remained low.
 The range of morphospace occupied by the ammonoids, that is, their range of possible forms, shapes or structures, became more restricted as the Permian progressed.
 A few million years into the Triassic, the original range of ammonoid structures was once again reoccupied, but the parameters were now shared differently among clades.